 Although very few women were employed in the industries associated with mesothelioma, it is possible for them to have gained exposure through fibres carried home on a male employee’s clothes or by living close to a shipyard, power plant or a construction site.
 Many women will have been exposed to asbestos by working in a factory.
 The widespread use of asbestos means that mesothelioma is not limited to industry workers.

 How much compensation you can claim will very much depend upon your particular circumstances.
-Usually, a claim must be made within three years after you have been injured.
-However, mesothelioma is a condition that develops over an extended period and symptoms may not appear for many years after the worker came into contact with asbestos.
-For this reason, it may be possible to make a claim outside of the three year window.
+Being a condition that develops over an extended period and symptoms may not appear for many years after the worker came into contact with asbestos, a claim will need to be brought within 3 years of diagnosis of mesothelioma.
 Get in touch with us today and our expert team will advise you on whether you can make a claim.

 Contact Our Glasgow Solicitors to make a Claim